 And who hasn’t heard of the classic: The Itsy, Bitsy Spider?

-These gestural, interactive games are not only fun, they play a significant role in helping to build large, expressive vocabularies.
+At Speech Sisters, we believe these gestural, interactive games are not only fun, they play a significant role in helping to build large, expressive vocabularies.
 Research shows that children who produce more gestures early on develop greater expressive vocabularies.
 It’s true!

 Gestures are a crucial stepping stone before words and the gestures your child uses can tell you quite a bit about how his communication system is developing!
 The more gestures your little one uses early on, the more words they are likely to have in their spoken vocabularies later in development.